-- (a) Lady Competitors of the female gender. the option of electing to shoot in Junior Category, but not in both.
-If there are insufficient competitors for Super Junior Category to be recognized, all competitors registered in this Category will automatically be transferred to Junior Category. (d) Senior......Competitors who are over the age of 50 on the first day of the match. (e) Super Senior......Competitors who are over the age of 60, but under the age of 70, on the first day of the match.
+(b) Super Junior Competitors who are under the age of 16 14 on the first day of the match.
+A Super Junior has the option of electing to shoot in Junior Category, but not in both.
+If there are insufficient competitors for Super Junior Category to be recognized, all competitors registered in this Category will automatically be transferred to Junior Category. (c) Junior Competitors who are under the age of $\frac{24}{18}$ on the first day of the match. (d) Senior Competitors who are over the age of 50 on the first day of the match. (e) Super Senior Competitors who are over the age of 60, but under the age of 70, on the first day of the match.
 A Super Senior has the option of electing to shoot in Senior Category, but not in both.
-If there are insufficient competitors for Super Senior Category to be recognized, all competitors registered in this Category will automatically be transferred to Senior Category.
+If there are insufficient competitors for Super Senior Category to be recognized, all competitors registered in this Category will automatically be transferred to Senior Category. (f) Grand Senior Competitors who are over the age of 70 on the first day of the match.
+A Grand Senior has the option of electing to shoot in Super Senior Category, but not in both.
+If there are insufficient competitors for Grand Senior Category to be recognized, all competitors registered in this Category will automatically be transferred to Super Senior Category.